bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Most importantly, this procedure requires access to the serial console of the Seagate Central.
-This serial console needs to be manually installed by physically opening up the unit, soldering wires onto the circuit board, and connecting to the unit's serial console.
-Note that unless this soldering process is done carefully, the unit may be damaged and become inoperative!
+This serial console needs to be manually installed by physically opening up the unit, soldering wires onto the circuit board, and connecting a terminal system to the unit's serial console.
+Note that unless this soldering process is done carefully, the unit may be physically damaged and become inoperative!

 ## Warning
 **Performing modifications of this kind on the Seagate Central is not without